NBISweden/IgDiscover-legacy/doc/guide.rst

     nucleotide and amino acid sequence of CDR1/2/3

 V_nt, V_aa
-    nucleotide and amino acid sequence of V gene match
+    Nucleotide and amino acid sequence of V gene match

+V_CDR3_start
+    Start coordinate of CDR3 within ``V_nt``.
+Set to zero if no CDR3 was detected.
+    Comparisons involving the V gene ignore those V bases that are part of the CDR3.

 V_end, VD_junction, D_region, DJ_junction, J_start
     nucleotide sequences for various match regions